-Getting Mentally and Physically Fit for Your Trip
+Beginning Backpacking: Getting Mentally And Physically Fit For Your Trip

-Regardless of how many miles you’ve accumulated day-hiking or trail running, practice hiking with 20+ pounds in a backpack before you ever consider an overnight backpacking trip.
+Regardless of how many miles you’ve accumulated on day hikes or trail running, practice hiking with 20+ pounds in a backpack before you ever consider an overnight backpacking trip.
 Trust us, it’s a lot different.

 It shouldn’t be hard to anticipate which area of your body will take the biggest beating over several days spent hiking.
 A strong lower body will help counteract the fatigue and soreness, often, encountered by inexperienced backpackers.